With just a few practical tips you’ll be on your way to a beautiful fall home. These easy fall decorating ideas are both inexpensive and simple to do!

-Actually, it’s began about a month ago but here in NC the little invisible person on my weather app didn’t get the message.
+Actually, it began a few days ago but here in NC the little invisible person on my weather app didn’t get the message.

-Fall arrived and the hot temperatures remained while my brain was immersed in behind the scenes blog details, learning new ways to share my latest DIY projects with you, my favorite people.
+Fall arrived and the hot temperatures remained while my brain was immersed in work, parenting and a new grand baby!

 As for my home?
 Until a few days ago there was a “Summer’s Here” sign on the front door.